 There are so many e-courses, why should I invest in this one?

-I know this e-course is for you if you know that perfectionism is the core of your struggles and pain.
+This e-course is for you if you know that perfectionism is the core of your struggles and pain.
 If perfectionism has gotten in the way of you embracing yourself as you are, showing up authentically, and chasing your dreams, then join this course to break free from it.
 I am also proud to say that all information is based on the research and science of psychology.
 From Cognitive-Behavioral, dialectical therapy, Mindfulness, and Acceptance and Commitment Therapy, you will gain knowledge and information that will build a solid foundation.
-As a licensed psychologist, I share with you psychoeducation and interventions that I share with my clients in therapy.
+As a licensed psychologist, I will guide and support you throughout this course as I do with my clients.

 How is this different than therapy?